cossacklabs/product-docs/acra/security-controls/zones/_index.md

 In any case, a zone must be created first with [`acra-addzone` tool](/acra/configuring-maintaining/general-configuration/acra-addzone) or using [AcraServer's HTTP API](/acra/configuring-maintaining/general-configuration/acra-server/#http-api).

 Newly generated keys should be placed into AcraServer or AcraTranslator keystore so that they are able to decrypt the encrypted data.
-You will also get the ZoneID and the public key application will need for encryption.
+You will also get the ZoneID and the public key required by application to perform encryption.

 ### Static ZoneID